dougBelcher/100-days-of-code/log.md

 **Today's Progress**: Still Working on the book "Automate the Boring Stuff with Python".

 **Thoughts:** It seemed to go quite a bit smoother today.
 I was able to concentrate and keep focus on the material.

+### Day 35: 3 Mar 2019

+**Today's Progress**: Watched/learned/used Web Scrapping with Python.
+Also did some reading with the "Automate the Boring Stuff with Python".

+**Thoughts:** I am on a roll this weekend!
+Hopefully I don't crash tomorrow because I will be spending the week in Mexico for work.